This post may contain affiliate links.

 Repeat around until your fringe is all attached and tied, trim ends if desired

 Scarf can be worn several ways, I’m sure.
-Show here is the triple wrap infinity style.
+Shown here is the double wrap, 3 layer infinity style.

 Share your scarves with us and show us your favorite way to wear them!